openhab/org.openhab.binding.zwave/doc/devolo/phpse02_0_0.md

 ### Parameter 7: Costumer  Function

 NotificationReport/BinaryReport
-Notification Type,

-0: Using Notification Report.

-1: Using Sensor Binary Report.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtNotification Type,</p&gt <p&gt0: Using Notification Report.</p&gt <p&gt1: Using Sensor Binary Report.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```4```.